aws-samples/aws-analytics-reference-architecture/core/API.md

 ### Initializer

-Constructs a new instance of the Example class with default CfnOutput.
+Constructs a new instance of the Example class with CfnOutput.

 CfnOutput can be customized.